 Johor sultan calls for state elected representatives to meet over COVID-19 amid emergency status

-JOHOR BAHRU: Johor ruler Sultan Ibrahim Iskandar has called for Member of Parliaments (MPs) and state assemblymen representing constituencies in Johor to meet and discuss how to overcome the COVID-19 situation.
+JOHOR BAHRU: Johor ruler Sultan Ibrahim Iskandar has called for Members of Parliament (MPs) and state assemblymen representing constituencies in Johor to meet and discuss how to overcome the COVID-19 situation.

 In a statement on his Facebook page on Thursday (May 20), Sultan Ibrahim said that these elected representatives "need to play a role" in curbing the pandemic and extend help to those who are affected.